 Heat the olive oil in a large saucepan.
 Add the pancetta and cook, stirring constantly, until pancetta begins to brown, about 3 minutes.
 Add the potatoes, fennel, onion, and garlic and cook slowly over medium heat until the onions begin to soften, about 7 minutes.

 Add the wine and scrape up any brown bits from the bottom of the pan.
 Stir in the paprika, chili flakes, saffron, orange zest, bay leaves, parsley, thyme, salt and pepper, and cook for 1 minute more.

-Add the tomatoes and stock, and bring to a boil, then lower heat, cover and simmer for 15 minutes.
+Add the tomatoes and stock, and bring to a boil, then lower heat, cover, and simmer for 15 minutes.
 Stir in the alcohol.
-After 5 minutes, uncover the stew and add the mussels, shrimp and squid.
+After 5 minutes, uncover the stew and add the mussels, shrimp, and squid.
 Bring to a boil then lower the heat, cover, and simmer gently, stirring occasionally, for 5 minutes, until the seafood is cooked through, taking care not to overcook or it will become rubbery.
+The mussels should all open, and the shrimp and squid should turn opaque.
 Discard the bay leaves and any mussels that don't open.

-To serve, ladle the stew into deep bowls, garnish with a few fennel sprigs, and serve with warm crusty bread (sourdough works well here) and sweet butter.
+To serve, ladle the stew into deep bowls, garnish with a few sprigs from the fennel tops, and serve with warm crusty bread (sourdough works well here) and sweet butter.